-- Faster Wireless Networking The DIR-880L uses advanced AC beamforming to provide up to a full 1900 Mbps wireless connection with concurrent 801.11ac and 802.11n wireless clients.
-It also operates on both the 2.4 GHz and 5 GHz bands to allow separation of traffic so users can participate in high-bandwidth activities, such as video streaming, online gaming, and real-time audio, without affecting low-priority traffic like email and web surfing. - Cloud Features The DIR-880L support the QRS Mobile app to setup the router using a mobile device.
-It is also mydlink-enabled so you can remotely access and mange your DIR-880L from a mobile device.
+- Faster Wireless Networking The DIR-885L introduces Smart Connect, a new D-Link feature which when combined with an additional 5 Ghz antenna can provide up to a full 3150 Mbps\ wireless connection with concurrent 801.11ac and 802.11n wireless clients.
+It also operates on both the 2.4 GHz and 5 GHz bands to allow separation of traffic so users can participate in high-bandwidth activities, such as video streaming, online gaming, and real-time audio, without affecting low-priority traffic like email and web surfing. - Cloud Features The DIR-885L support the QRS Mobile app to setup the router using a mobile device.
+It is also mydlink-enabled so you can remotely access and mange your DIR-885L from a mobile device using the mydlink Lite app.
 The mydlink SharePortTM app can be used to share files, stream videos, view photos, and play music.
-SharePort Plus lets you share a printer. - Compatible with 802.11n/g/b/a Devices The DIR-880L is still fully compatible with the 802.11n, IEEE 802.11g and 802.11a standards, so it can connect with existing 802.11n, 802.11g, 802.11b, and 802.11a wireless devices. - Advanced Firewall Features The web-based user interface displays a number of advanced network management features including: - Content Filtering Easily applied content filtering based on MAC address, URL, and/or domain name. - Filter Scheduling These filters can be scheduled to be active on certain days, or for a duration of hours or minutes. - Secure Multiple/Concurrent Sessions The DIR-880L can pass through VPN sessions.
-It supports multiple and concurrent IPSec and PPTP sessions, so users behind the DIR-880L can securely access corporate networks. - User-friendly Setup Wizard Through its easy-to-use web-based user interface, the DIR-880L lets you control what information is accessible to those on the wireless network, whether from the Internet, or from your company's server.
+SharePort Plus lets you share a printer. - Compatible with 802.11n/g/b/a Devices The DIR-885L is still fully compatible with the 802.11n, IEEE 802.11g and 802.11a standards so it can connect with existing networking devices as well as PCI, USB, and CardBus network adapters. - Advanced Firewall Features The web-based user interface displays a number of advanced network management features including: - Content Filtering Easily applied content filtering based on MAC address, URL, and/or domain name. - Scheduling The Firewall, wireless, and port forwarding features can be scheduled to be active on certain days, or for a duration of a set number of hours. - Secure Multiple/Concurrent Sessions The DIR-885L supports VPN pass-through, allowing users behind the DIR-885L to securely access corporate networks via multiple and concurrent IPSec and PPTP sessions. - User-friendly Setup Wizard Through its easy-to-use web-based user interface, the DIR-885L lets you control what information is accessible to those on the wireless network, whether from the Internet, or from your company's server.
 Configure your router to your specific settings within minutes.

-^{} Maximum wireless signal rate derived from IEEE Standard 802.11a, 802.11b, 802.11g, and 802.11n specifications.
+\ Maximum wireless signal rate derived from IEEE Standard 802.11a, 802.11b, 802.11g, 802.11n, and 802.11ac specifications.
 Actual data throughput will vary.
 Network conditions and environmental factors, including volume of network traffic, building materials and construction, and network overhead, lower actual data throughput rate.
 Environmental conditions will adversely affect wireless signal range.